 Total Earth Tones Color Palette - Oil Painting Essentials

 Earth Tones™ Palettes give you a rational approach to color in an oil painting by providing you with a set of colors harmonious in value and saturation.
 These colors can be blended and used interchangeably with other oil color brands.
 Buy this palette and save 10%.
-If you buy this palette before December 31, 2022, we will include one tube of each of Oleogel and Velazquez Medium free.
-Your total savings are $37.40

 The Total Earth Tones™ Palette gives you a rational approach to color in an oil painting by providing you with a set of harmonious colors in their value and saturation relationship.
 Add Vine Black (cool) and Bone Black (warm) to complete the warm and cool sequence.
 Extend the range of color effects by playing one tone against another and making tints with Lead White.
 The Total Earth Tones™ Palette includes one 50 ml tube each of the following:

 |Blue Ridge Yellow Ocher is a semi-transparent golden yellow that is very fine-grained and has a buttery consistency.
 Our yellow ocher is a single pigment color made of natural earth from ocher deposits in the Blue Ridge mountains of Virginia.||50 ml||$14.90|

 |Nicosia Green Earth has a touch of turquoise that mixes with white to render beautifully cold tints.
 It helps make luminous, light skin with bluish shadows—rather than the warm greenish shadows of deeper-colored flesh.
 Nicosia’s green earth is from deposits in Cyprus.||50 ml||$17.10|